Responding to issues

 If a student is struggling with their finances or wants to make the most of their money, please refer them to the student support website.
 If the answer can't be found on the website, their contact details can be found on the student support homepage.

-After a national disaster, or at times of political unrest, we may need to support students who are feeling unsettled or worried, whether about themselves or about family and friends.
-You can find guidance here: www.staffnet.manchester.ac.uk/supporting-students/disaster/.
+After a national disaster, or at times of political unrest, we may need to support students who are feeling unsettled or worried, whether about themselves or family and friends.
+Depending on an individuals needs, there are a variety of support materials and services available via the Student Support website that students can be signposted or referred to.

 Supporting students who are not engaging with their programme, or not attending, is a particular challenge.
 The Teaching and Learning Office has put together guidance to encourage active participation, and provide information for schools on good practice.